Dogs Available for Adoption

 Click for larger image.

 Ready for the cutest dog in the world?
-"Buster" is an 80-lb (and growing), 10-mos old (born 4-29-23) yet-to-be neutered male GSD mix who is playful, super-affectionate and well-mannered for such a young dog.
+"Buster" is an 80-lb (and growing), 1-yr old (born 4-29-23) neutered male GSD mix who is playful, super-affectionate and well-mannered for such a young dog.

-Buster is wonderful with everyone he meets, though he does need further training to discourage him from jumping on people when he first meets them.
+Buster is wonderful with everyone he meets, though he can be a little rambunctious with enthusiasm when he first greets some people.

 Buster is great with young children.
 He was raised with five kids, ages 3-7 yrs.
 His youthful exuberance might pose a little hazard for really young kids, but I'm confident that Buster would quickly tone down his energy for toddlers.